-Tay, now 24, was only 11 when he made his acting debut in Elf, and he's stayed mostly out of the spotlight since.
+Tay was only 11 when he made his acting debut in Elf, and he's stayed mostly out of the spotlight ever since.
 You're pretty lucky when your first gig is in a Will Ferrell movie, especially when it’s one that becomes forever immortalized.
-In the movie, Tay played Michael, Walter’s son who is Buddy’s half-brother.
-At first 12-year-old Michael is way grossed out by Buddy’s syrupy diet and put off by his childlike sincerity, but Buddy ends up teaching Michael a thing or two, and vice versa.
+In the movie, Tay played Michael, Walter’s son and Buddy’s half-brother.
+At first, 12-year-old Michael is grossed out by Buddy’s maple syrup diet and put off by his childlike sincerity, but Buddy ends up teaching Michael a thing or two, and vice versa.
 It’s a nice family story, OK?

-But maybe the heights that Elf reached caused Tay to want to bow out of the spotlight for a bit.
-Elf was released in 2003, and in that same year Tay played a young Harvey Pekar (the older version played by Paul Giamatti) in the critically acclaimed American Splendor.
-He did a few other acting spots, one in the show Beer League in 2005 and a spot in the mob movie Brooklyn Rules in 2007.
+But it's possible the heights that Elf reached caused Tay, 28, to want to bow out of the spotlight for a bit.
+Elf was released in 2003, and in that same year, Tay played a young Harvey Pekar (the older version played by Paul Giamatti) in the critically acclaimed American Splendor.
+He did a few other acting spots in the show Beer League in 2005 and the mob movie Brooklyn Rules in 2007.

 After that, though, Tay took a different path and decided to do some voice work.
 He provided the voice of the titular animated character Doogal in the American film version of the British cartoon show in 2006.
 He also dabbled in video games, doing the voice of Pedro De La Hoya in the game Bully and some work in a Grand Theft Auto iteration in 2009, which is listed as his last project.